 - You must require the new hire to provide a Social Security number;

 - A “List B” document (driver’s license, identification card, etc.) must bear a photograph;

 - If the new hire presents, as his identification document, a U.S. Passport, Permanent Resident Card or Employment Authorization Document, you must make a copy and attach to the I-9 form.

-After you and the new employee complete the I-9 form, you simply fax or scan/email it to us.
+After you and the new employee complete the I-9 form, you simply upload the I-9 through a secure form at our site.
 We return a verification response by email, usually within a couple of hours.
 You will write the Verification Number on the employee’s I-9 form and file as usual.